ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 ```

 The graph describes about situation, where Mallory has access to the same network as Alice and Bob.
-Alice is trying to connect with Bob, but because Mallory has managed to poison ARP cache, all the traffic is routed through Mallory.
+Alice is trying to connect with Bob, but because Mallory has managed to poison the ARP cache, all the traffic is routed through Mallory.

-We will use following method for simulating: [`curl`](https://curl.se/) command simulates Alice.
-Bob is running webserver in his IP address, and there is a simple webpage, which will be accessed with `curl`.
+We will use the following method for simulating: [`curl`](https://curl.se/) command simulates Alice.
+Bob is running a web server in his IP address, and there is a simple webpage, which will be accessed with `curl`.

- * To start environment, run `docker-compose up` in this folder.
+ * To start the environment, run `docker-compose up` in this folder.
- * To check that Alice, Bob and Mallory containers are running, run `docker container ls`.
+ * To check that Alice, Bob and Mallory's containers are running, run `docker container ls`.
- * To open shell in container, run `docker exec -it <name> bash`, where container name is `alice`, `bob` or `mallory`. `alice` has only `sh` shell.
+ * To open a shell in the container, run `docker exec -it <name> bash`, where the container name is `alice`, `bob` or `mallory`. `alice` has only `sh` shell.
- * For example, you can test `alice`'s container, use `curl` in there to query Bob's webpage.
+ * For example, you can test `alice`'s container, and use `curl` in there to query Bob's webpage.
 This will return: `This is Bob's web server!`.

-You can verify the network details again by using `docker network ls` command, and then `inspect` subcommand.
+You can verify the network details again by using the `docker network ls` command, and then `inspect` subcommand.
 **It is useful to capture data from that interface with Wireshark all the time during this exercise, for debugging purposes!**

-Mallory's container **makes kernel-level port forwarding enabled**; this allows packets to go automatically for the correct destination as Mallory has clean ARP table.
+Mallory's container **makes kernel-level port forwarding enabled**; this allows packets to go automatically to the correct destination as Mallory has a clean ARP table.

-However, this alters the host system and all the containers as well, so it is recommended to verify afterwards that it is disabled after if not using virtual machine, while the change should be only temporal.
+However, this alters the host system and all the containers as well, so it is recommended to verify afterwards that it is disabled if not using a virtual machine, while the change should be only temporal.

-Check that `cat /proc/sys/net/ipv4/ip_forward` is non-zero.
+Check that `cat /proc/sys/net/ipv4/ip_forward` is zero to verify it is disabled.